City-of-Helsinki/drupal-helfi-rekry/README.md

 - The Drupal code for hakuvahti can be found from the `helfi_hakuvahti` custom module [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/tree/dev/public/modules/custom/helfi_hakuvahti).
 - The hakuvahti Node.js server is on a separate repository [here](https://github.com/City-of-Helsinki/helfi-hakuvahti).
 - The React part is under the Job search in `hdbt` theme _react_ folder.
 The functionality is written in [this file](https://github.com/City-of-Helsinki/drupal-hdbt/blob/main/src/js/react/apps/job-search/containers/SearchMonitorContainer.tsx).
+- The React form has configurable texts that can be found from the Rekry instance configuration in `/admin/tools/rekry-content` url.
+You can translate these configurations for the three main languages using the _Translate_ tab.

 #### How to enable Hakuvahti features on local

 To enable Hakuvahti features for local development or usage, you need to:

 1. Install [Hakuvahti Node.js server]((https://github.com/City-of-Helsinki/helfi-hakuvahti) locally.
 2. Start the server on your local.
-Instructions on the [Hakuvahti server README](https://github.com/City-of-Helsinki/helfi-hakuvahti?tab=readme-ov-file#installing-and-running-hakuvahti).
+Instructions are on the [Hakuvahti server README](https://github.com/City-of-Helsinki/helfi-hakuvahti?tab=readme-ov-file#installing-and-running-hakuvahti).
 3. Now clear the caches on your Rekry instance, and you should be able to see the Hakuvahti on the Job search on you local site.
 4. To test the functionality, you should use the Mailpit running on your local in the `https://mailpit.docker.so/` url